HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 #### Navigation-Sensors

-No navigation sensor data was collected for the MSF data subset.
+No navigation sensor data was collected from the Handheld camera for the MSF data subset.

 ### Mavic 2 Pro - Quadcopter